carriegale2710/minesweeper/README.md

 - anything the player can see on the console
 - view package -> BoardDisplay class

-3. Controller (logic and input)
+3. Controller (logic)

-- game input, game flow/state, moves, win/lose conditions, game loop
+- win/lose condition
 - controller package -> GameController class

 ### Purpose/Benefits of MVC pattern: